Has this happened to you?

 Instead of transferring money back and forth between accounts (which is easier to detect), you may want to consider transferring money from person A to person B using a payment service, and having person B return the money to person A by check.

 40. Amazon Payments.
 Amazon Payments currently lets you transfer $1,000 a month from person to person free of charge (if you select the “goods and services” option).
+Update: This program is ending October 12, 2014.

 41. PayPal.
 PayPal is a large payment processor which charges a fee for purchases or personal transfers.
 There are lots of reports of PayPal closing accounts for frequently transferring money between accounts, so do your own research before using this method.